mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 private onSomeStateChanges(): void
 {
     let urgency: number = this.calculateUrgency();
-    mim.FuncProxy.update( this.renderLeftSidebar, undefined, urgency);
-    mim.FuncProxy.update( this.renderRightSidebar, undefined, urgency);
+    this.updateMe( {func: this.renderLeftSidebar, args: [urgency]}, {func: this.renderRightSidebar, args: [urgency]});
 }
 ```

 We are using the `FuncProxy` component and specifying not only the function to be called but also an array of arguments to be passed to it.
 Note that it should always be an array.
-When the component's state changes, we calculate the urgency value again and pass it to the `mim.FuncProxy.update` calls.
-The `mim.FuncProxy.update` method accepts variable argument list; therefore, there is no need to wrap the `urgency` variable in an array.
-Whenever the `mim.FuncProxy.update` method is called, the arguments passed to it are remembered in the instance of the FuncProxy component and are passed to the rendering function when it is called.
+When the component's state changes, we calculate the urgency value again and pass it to the `this.updateMe` calls.
+The `this.updateMe` method accepts variable argument list; therefore, there is no need to wrap the `urgency` variable in an array.
+Whenever the `this.updateMe` method is called, the arguments passed to it are remembered in the instance of the FuncProxy component and are passed to the rendering function when it is called.

 We are also using the `replaceArgs` Boolean property of the `FuncProxy` component.
-This informs the component instance that the arguments passed to it should replace the parameters that are remembered in that instance from the prior renderings or from the `mim.FuncProxy.update` calls.
+This informs the component instance that the arguments passed to it should replace the parameters that are remembered in that instance from the prior renderings or from the `this.updateMe` calls.
 The default value of the `replaceArgs` parameter is `false` (and this is also what's used when it is omitted), which indicates that the arguments passed to it will not replace the arguments already remembered in the component instance.
 This essentially means that the arguments passed to the `FuncProxy` component will be treated as "initialization" parameters: they will be used in the first rendering (when the component instance is created) and ignored in all subsequent renderings (when the component instance is updated).

 Omitting the `replaceArgs` property allows for the following code: